NitinSukthe-G/voiceagent/README.md

 - **The language model is the latency floor** at ~950 ms to first token.
 Sarvam currently offers one usable conversational model.

----

-## Built as a learning project

-The goal was to understand how a voice agent works from the inside — which is why there is no framework, why every stage has its own latency mark, and why the measurements in `latency.md` include the things that turned out *not* to help.